 These Dark Chocolate Cups with Pistachios and Goji Berries are made with only 8 clean ingredients, then topped with ground goji berries and pistachio nuts.

-It only takes about 5 minutes to prepare them and another 30 minutes or so for them to harden in your freezer.
+It only takes less than 10 minutes to prepare them and another 30 minutes or so for them to harden in your freezer.

 Goji berries and pistachios are my go-to toppings during the Christmas season because of their bright, colorful reddish and green colors.

 It adds a festive and fun topping without having to use artificially colored food sprinkles.